ASSOCIATION OF VA PSYCHOLOGIST LEADERS

 involvement in accreditation and licensing/credentialing bodies, or

-ix. has career goals which include i-vii above
+vi. has career goals which include any of the above

 Veterans Affairs shall be eligible for election to active membership in